 Does my spouse have a stake in my company?

 The court’s starting point in relation to the division of assets on divorce is equality between the parties.
 This includes shares in private (or indeed public) companies.
-As shareholder in a private company there may be various arguments you can deploy to rebut the presumption of equality, such as the fact that you built the business up before meeting or marrying your spouse, the shares are illiquid or, in limited circumstances you could run an argument that your “exceptional contribution” to the assets warrants a departure from equality.
+As a shareholder in a private company, there may be various arguments you can deploy to rebut the presumption of equality, such as the fact that you built the business up before meeting or marrying your spouse, the shares are illiquid, or, in limited circumstances, you could run an argument that your “exceptional contribution” to the assets warrants a departure from equality.

 The family courts will look at the liquidity in a private business in order to ascertain what, if anything, can be extracted from the company so as to satisfy the other party’s entitlement.
 This, together with the transfer of a greater proportion of the copper-bottomed family assets (for example cash and equity in more liquid property) may well be the preferred means of paying out the outgoing spouse and possibly for achieving a clean break between the parties.
 If this is not achievable the courts may look at various methods of meeting her entitlement on an ongoing basis, including transferring shares or deferred lump sums over time.
 The preference of the company shareholder will usually be to achieve a clean break, thus enabling him or her to carry on with his business enterprises post-divorce in the knowledge that his or her spouse’s claims have been met in full.